leeschmalz/SecretHitler-SMS-Role-Assigner/README.md

 1. The eye closing and opening process gets quite tedious and annoying when playing many rounds.
 2. The brown envelopes are made out of paper and inevitably get creased or wet in memorable ways, making it harder to keep roles a secret, and often requiring players to hide the envelope itself.

-After initial configuration, the service will allow any player to simply text the word 'assign' and all players will receive a text message with the information they should know before the game begins.
+After initial configuration, the service will allow any player to simply text the word `assign` and all players will receive a text message with the information they should know before the game begins.
 For example:
-- Your role is liberal.
+- `Your role is liberal.`
-- Your role is fascist.
-Fascists are: (Alice is fascist) (Bob is hitler)
+- `Your role is fascist.
+Fascists are: (Alice is fascist) (Bob is hitler)`

-The service also provides functionality for the _Investigate Party Membership_ President power where the president can look at any players party membership.
-At this point in the game, the president will simply send "View Charlie" and will receive a text message in return "Charlie's party is liberal".
-Everyone else in the game will receive a text "Charlie's party membership was viewed." to ensure players cannot secretly view each others cards.
+The service also provides functionality for the **_Investigate Party Membership_** President power where the president can look at any players party membership.
+At this point in the game, the president will simply send `View Charlie` and will receive a text message in return `Charlie's party is liberal`.
+Everyone else in the game will receive a text `Charlie's party membership was viewed.` to ensure players cannot secretly view each others cards.

 These two simple features allow the game to be played seamlessly without using the brown envelopes at all, and forgoing the eye closing ritual at the beginning of each round.